 I fled the abuse, and fought to rebuild my life.
 I secured new housing.
 I was the primary caregiver of my children.
 I volunteered in my community, taught Sunday school.
 And for the first time I could discover what it meant to be “me”.
 But the control, the rage continued..the hallway of shut doors is family court.

 Through the family court system my abuser has been enabled by the co-abusers: judges, GALs, psychologists, attorneys, etc Once again I find myself in the realm of his control, now exerted through his power over my children, and his ability to influence my relationship with my children.
 The Family Court decided that I had not “proven” to their satisfaction that domestic violence had occurred.
 Being physically assaulted and thrown out of your home with two young children, apparently does not meet the criteria.
 And since the Court decided that there is no domestic violence, that also meant any concerns about what happened in our home, and the abuse now inflicted on my children was not valid but rather a manifestation of my illness.
-Time and time again, Hennepin County 4th Judicial Family Court has covered up allegations and documentation of physical, mental and even sexual abuse of my children.
-The Court has intentionally ignored the severe emotional, psychological and acting out behaviors present in my children.
+Time and time again, Hennepin County 4th Judicial Family Court has covered up allegations and documentation of abuse of my children.
 The Court has dismissed credible evidence, a forensic report, witness statements.
 The Court has even rejected credible evidence and instead relied on the perjured testimony of my abuser.
 And I am told that I am crazy for trying to protect my children, and keep them safe.
 Where is the justice?
 I cannot find it anywhere, I am trapped in the hallway of closed doors.